wantedfast/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 The ML-Agents package integrates with the [Input System Package](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.1/manual/QuickStartGuide.html) through the `InputActuatorComponent`.
 This component sets up an action space for your `Agent` based on an `InputActionAsset` that is referenced by the `IInputActionAssetProvider` interface, or the `PlayerInput` component that may be living on your player controlled `Agent`.
 This means that if you have code outside of your agent that handles input, you will not need to implement the Heuristic function in agent as well.
 The `InputActuatorComponent` will handle this for you.
 You can now train and run inference on `Agents` with an action space defined by an `InputActionAsset`.

+Take a look at how we have implemented the C# code in the example Input Integration scene (located under Project/Assets/ML-Agents/Examples/PushBlockWithInput/).
+Once you have some familiarity, then the next step would be to add the InputActuatorComponent to your player Agent.
+The example we have implemented uses C# Events to send information from the Input System.

 #### Getting Started with Input System Integration
 1. Add the `com.unity.inputsystem` version 1.1.0-preview.3 or later to your project via the Package Manager window.
 2. If you have already setup an InputActionAsset skip to Step 3, otherwise follow these sub steps: